Who are we?

 Specialty Skillsets

 She graduated with a Bachelor of Physiotherapy from Australian Catholic University.
-During her studies, she gained valuable hands-on experience working as a paediatric physiotherapy aide for three years, supporting children of all ages and abilities—from toddlers through to teenagers.
+During her studies, she gained valuable hands-on experience working as a paediatric physiotherapy aide for many years, supporting children of all ages and abilities—from toddlers through to teenagers.

 Ashna has a particular interest in working with toddlers and school-aged children, and loves helping kids achieve their gross motor goals.
 Whether it’s jumping, developing ball skills, or learning to ride a bike, she enjoys supporting children to build the strength, coordination, and confidence they need to participate in school, sport, and community activities.